In this article, we profile the top 20 online PhD in sports management degree programs.

 Online Doctor of Athletic Training

-Closely related online sports management doctoral programs such as the online DAT program at Moravian College prepare students for careers in a variety of sports and athletic leadership roles.
+Closely related online sports management doctoral programs such as the online DAT program at Moravian University prepare certified athletic trainers to advance their careers and take on new leadership and entrepreneurial roles within the profession.
 The DAT or Doctor of Athletic Training program at Moravian offers three admission periods each year.
 The doctoral program can be completed in six semesters over two years when maintaining full-time enrollment status.
 Classes include entrepreneurship in sports medicine, healthcare policy, leadership in athletic training, and special populations in athletic training.
 You do not need a master’s degree for admission, though applicants with a bachelor’s degree must submit official GRE scores.
 U.S. News and World Report ranks Moravian College #155 in best national liberal arts colleges.

 #12 – Rocky Mountain University of Health Professions